giantswarm/docs/src/content/tutorials/app-platform/app-configuration/index.md

   secretColor: {{.Values.colors.secretColor | b64enc | quote}}
 ```

-__Note__: If you uploaded your secret as individual plain  values and want to use one of those values in an actual templated secret, then you have to base64 encode it to comply with how Kubernetes stores secrets.
+__Note__: If you uploaded your secret as individual plain  values and want to use one of those values in an actual templated secret, then you have to `base64` encode it to comply with how Kubernetes stores secrets.
 Our API only encodes the entire secrets value string.
 It doesn't individually encode each value.

-## How configuration values are stored and referenced in the Control Plane {#storage-referencing}
+## How configuration values are stored {#storage-referencing}

-Configuration for apps are stored as configmaps and secrets, which are referenced by `name` and `namespace` in various `spec` fields of the [`App`]({{< relref "/vintage/use-the-api/management-api/crd/apps.application.giantswarm.io.md" >}}) and [`Catalog`]({{< relref "/vintage/use-the-api/management-api/crd/catalogs.application.giantswarm.io.md" >}}) Custom Resource (CR).
+Configuration for apps are stored as configmaps and secrets, which are referenced by `name` and `namespace` in various `spec` fields of the [`App`]({{< relref "/vintage/use-the-api/management-api/crd/apps.application.giantswarm.io.md" >}}) and [`Catalog`]({{< relref "/vintage/use-the-api/management-api/crd/catalogs.application.giantswarm.io.md" >}}) custom resource.

 Our operators act on those resources to ensure the actual state ends up looking like the desired state.
 More information is available in our [general overview of the app platform]({{< relref "/overview/fleet-management/app-management" >}}).